Marital Property Laws

-The parties may agree on how to divide their marital property in an marital property in an Arizona divorce case divorce case.
+The parties may agree on how to divide their marital property in an Arizona divorce case.
 If the parties do not agree on how to divide their marital property, the court will do so.
 The division of marital assets is required to be fair and equitable; although in some cases whether or not the court succeeded in keeping the division fair and equitable could be argued.

 Generally speaking, the following would potentially be exempt from the classification of being a “marital asset”:

-Property that was acquired in exchange for property that was acquired prior to the marriage;
+- Property that was acquired in exchange for property that was purchased before the marriage

-Property acquired by a spouse after entry of a Judgment of Legal Separation;
+- Property bought by a spouse after entry of a Judgment of Legal Separation